-Look around and you will notice that things have changed dramatically in the last two years.
+Look around and you will notice that things have changed dramatically in the past years.
 In the 12 – 15 years prior to late 2008 things were easy.
 Money was plentiful, credit easily obtainable and consumers and businesses were on a drunken spending binge.
 Those days are gone.
 Probably forever – certainly in my lifetime.

 In the New Economy or “New Normal” as the TV pundits like to call it, businesses and individuals are taking a more cautious approach to buying and spending.
 Partly because the supply of easy money has dried up and partly because they are fearful of the future.